localtoast3000/Fundamentals.js/README.md

 # Fundamentals.js
-A library that provides fundamental, non-native JavaScript data structures
+A library that provides fundamental, non-native data structures for JavaScript and TypeScript